How to Keep Your Drains Clean and Prevent Future Blockages

 2. Dispose of your kitchen waste

-3. Do regular check-ups and maintenance cleaning
+3. Make sure you are performing periodic check-ups and maintenance cleaning

-4. Use baking soda and vinegar.
+4. Make use of baking soda and vinegar.

 Don’ts

-1. Don’t use chemical drain cleaners
+1. Avoid using chemical drain cleaners.

-2. Don’t flush anything that is not decomposable down the toilet
+2. Don’t flush non-decomposable items down the toilet

 3. Don’t ignore warning signs